faysalduet/blue-green-cicd-architecture/README.md

 - **Adding a new view/stored procedure:** Very similar to adding a new column.
 The updated code will use the new view/stored procedure; the old code will not use the view/stored procedure.
 - **Updating an existing view/stored procedure:** As long as columns aren’t removed from a view, this should be fine.
 If columns are removed, then the process to delete columns from above should be followed.
 - **Removing a view/stored procedure:** Very similar process to removing columns.
 Except there won’t be data, just references in code and potentially other stored procedures.

+## Git Branching

+The most appropriate branching strategy for a team or project depends on the specific requirements and objectives of the project, the size and structure of the team, and the development methodology being used.

+However, there are several well-established branching policies that are commonly used by teams, including:

+**Gitflow:** This branching policy involves creating two long-lived branches - a "master" branch for production-ready code, and a "develop" branch for ongoing development.
+Feature branches are created from the "develop" branch and merged back into "develop" through pull requests.

+**Trunk-based Development:** This approach involves only using a single long-lived branch, the "trunk" branch, and committing all changes directly to it.
+This approach is best suited for small teams with a continuous deployment model.

+**Feature Branching:** This involves creating a branch for each feature or change, and merging them back into the main branch once they are complete.
+This approach works well for small teams and individual developers.

+**Release Branching:** This approach involves creating a separate branch for each release, allowing developers to continue working on the next release while the current one is in the testing phase.
+This approach works well for larger teams and projects with longer release cycles.